Inspections from the Tourism Department!

 - Copy of property tax receipt or other official document containing the cadastral reference of the property.
 This is the tax that you paid to your local Town Hall (or the “Patronato de Recaudacion” if your property is in Marbella).
 If you pay this by direct debit, you may still be able to obtain a receipt from your bank.
 If you can’t find this, we can provide you with a document that should be enough.
 Please contact us if this is the case.

 - First Occupation License.
 (F.O.L.)
 This might be the biggest issue here.
 If you don’t have this document, again the first person to contact is the lawyer who assisted you with the purchase.
 If they don’t have it, and they don’t suggest any alternative, then the second option is to contact the administrator of your community of owners.
-If neither of these lead you to the F.O.L., and depending of the location of your property , you may apply for an “equivalent” certificate, valid for this purpose only, from your local Town Hall (unfortunately not for properties in Marbella yet) .
-We can help with this if you need us to, but must advise you in advance that it will cost you between 500 and 1.000 Euros, so obviously this is only advisable once you have confirmed that there is no F.O.L. in place.
+If neither of these lead you to the F.O.L., and depending of the location of your property , you may apply for an “equivalent” certificate, valid for this purpose only, from your local Town Hall (unfortunately this certificate is not suitable for all properties without F.O.L. and not for properties in Marbella yet) .
+We can help with this if you need us to, but must advise you in advance that it will cost you between 600 and 800 Euros, so obviously this is only advisable once you have confirmed that there is no F.O.L. in place.
+Please be aware that failure to have the First Occupation License of a property registered as holiday home may lead to substantial fines so this is a something that you need to look out for seriously.

 - Proof of registration with the local National Police (or Guardia Civl if the property is in Mijas) .